Matthew Chapter Six

 Matthew 6:1

 Jesus continues to teach about kingdom things in what is commonly called the Olivet Discourse.
-We see that the things that He is going to teach about were to be a private matter between the believer and God.
+We see that the things that he is going to teach about were to be a private matter between the believer and God.
 We also see that our Father in heaven will be rewarding us for our righteous acts.
 Through the years, this teaching has been misunderstood and twisted to be used to manipulate people.
 The key to understanding this chapter is to keep in mind that these things will happen in the life of a Christian because they are a Christian.
 These are acts of the righteous and not acts to become righteous.
 There have also been those who say that the rewards that are referred to has to do with our salvation.
 That is a lie straight from the depths of hell!
 We are saved by faith through the grace of God so that is not our reward.
 John spoke of the rewards of the believer in Revelation 20.

 Matthew 6:2